leocavalcante/phpaskell/README.md

-# phpaskell
+# PHPaskell
-Trying to implement Category Theory concepts in PHP to help understanding Haskell
+Trying to implement Category Theory concepts in PHP to help to understand Haskell.